 - Prosody manipulation

-The integration of diffusion models into speech synthesis and speech enhancement has opened up new possibilities for generating high-quality, natural-sounding audio.
-From text-to-speech systems that can adapt to different speakers and emotions, to speech enhancement techniques that can remove noise and restore missing parts, these models are pushing the boundaries of what’s possible in generative AI.
+Diffusion models have fundamentally changed what’s possible in speech synthesis and enhancement.
+From TTS systems that adapt to different speakers and emotions, to speech enhancement that removes noise and restores quality, these models are pushing boundaries in generative AI.

 This article originally appeared on lightrains.com